Stan015/fetchmyrepo/README.md

 - Error Boundary implemented
 - Skeleton was implemented for all UIs
 - head/meta data was implemented with react-helmet-async describing each page
+- Ability to create new repository.(Although I commented this out as this is currently public and I wouldn't want random creation of repositories by people testing the app yet.)